ViaVersion/ViaFabricPlus/docs/DEVELOPER_API.md

 final ViaFabricPlusBase platform = ViaFabricPlus.getImpl();
 ```

-The `ViaFabricPlusBase` interface contains all stable API functions that other mods can safely use.
+The `ViaFabricPlusAPI` interface contains all stable API functions that other mods can safely use.

 ---